History > Soviet Rule 1918 - 1941

 Soviet Rule 1918 - 1941

-Following the Russian Revolution in October 1917 the Bolsheviks began rapidly remaking the country.
-On July 10, 1918 the newly written Russian Constitution renamed the country the Russian Socialist Federated Soviet Republic (RSFSR).
+Following the Russian Revolution in October 1917, the Bolsheviks began rapidly remaking the country.
+On July 10, 1918, the newly written Russian Constitution renamed the country the Russian Socialist Federated Soviet Republic (RSFSR).

 On October 19, 1918, a decree from the Council of People’s Commissars of the RSFSR created the Volga German Workers' Commune out of areas within the Saratov and Samara provinces that were heavily populated by ethnic Germans.
+Not all of the German colonies were included in the newly created commune.

 The decree stated that the Council intended to “pursue the goal of consolidating the struggle for socialist liberation of German workers and the German poor of the Volga region."
-The decree developed principles that were strongly supported by the Charter of Volga Commissariat on German Affairs and backed by the unanimous wishes expressed at the first Congress of the Council of Deputies of the Volga German colonies.
+The decree developed principles strongly supported by the Charter of Volga Commissariat on German Affairs and backed by the unanimous wishes expressed at the first Congress of the Council of Deputies of the Volga German colonies.

-From its founding to May of 1919, the administrative center of the Volga German Workers' Commune was the city of Saratov.
+From its founding to May 1919, the administrative center of the Volga German Workers' Commune was the city of Saratov.
 The administrative center then moved to the town of Marxstadt (from May to June 4, 1919 — Yekaterinenstadt).

-The commune was comprised of three districts (known in Russian as an uyezd): Golokaramyshskiy with its center in Goly Karamysh (the colony of Balzer), Yekaterinenstadtskiy with a center in the town of Yekaterinenstadt (later Marxstadt), and Rovensky — with its center in Rovnoye (the colony of Seelmann).
+The commune was comprised of three districts (known in Russian as an uyezd): Golokaramyshskiy, with its center in Goly Karamysh (the colony of Balzer), Yekaterinenstadtskiy with a center in the town of Yekaterinenstadt, (later Marxstadt), and Rovensky — with its center in Rovnoye (the colony of Seelmann).

 On October 19, 1918, a decree from the Council of People’s Commissars of the RSFSR created the Volga German Workers' Commune out of areas within the Saratov and Samara provinces that were heavily populated by ethnic Germans.
+Not all of the German colonies were included in the newly created commune.

 The decree stated that the Council intended to “pursue the goal of consolidating the struggle for socialist liberation of German workers and the German poor of the Volga region."
-The decree developed principles that were strongly supported by the Charter of Volga Commissariat on German Affairs and backed by the unanimous wishes expressed at the first Congress of the Council of Deputies of the Volga German colonies.
+The decree developed principles strongly supported by the Charter of Volga Commissariat on German Affairs and backed by the unanimous wishes expressed at the first Congress of the Council of Deputies of the Volga German colonies.

-From its founding to May of 1919, the administrative center of the Volga German Workers' Commune was the city of Saratov.
+From its founding to May 1919, the administrative center of the Volga German Workers' Commune was the city of Saratov.
 The administrative center then moved to the town of Marxstadt (from May to June 4, 1919 — Yekaterinenstadt).

-The commune was comprised of three districts (known in Russian as an uyezd): Golokaramyshskiy with its center in Goly Karamysh (the colony of Balzer), Yekaterinenstadtskiy with a center in the town of Yekaterinenstadt (later Marxstadt), and Rovensky — with its center in Rovnoye (the colony of Seelmann).
+The commune was comprised of three districts (known in Russian as an uyezd): Golokaramyshskiy, with its center in Goly Karamysh (the colony of Balzer), Yekaterinenstadtskiy with a center in the town of Yekaterinenstadt, (later Marxstadt), and Rovensky — with its center in Rovnoye (the colony of Seelmann).

 The new ASSR was divided into fourteen administrative cantons (districts).
 Norka was part of Canton Balzer.

-The decree authorizing the formation of the Volga German ASSR stated that all the governing power within the territory belonged to the Executive Committee which was elected by the Congress of Deputies of Volga German colonies and local Councils of German workers and the German poor.
+The decree authorizing the formation of the Volga German ASSR stated that all the governing power within the territory belonged to the Executive Committee elected by the Congress of Deputies of Volga German colonies and local Councils of German workers and the German poor.

 Disagreements between the Executive Committee of the Council of Deputies of Volga German colonies and the provincial Councils of Deputies were settled by the Council of People’s Commissars and the Central Executive Committee.